harrywang/tailpages/_posts/2022-01-11-tailpages-tutorial-nocode.md

 ## Add Blogs

-Blog posts are very like pages as discussed above, except a few things:
+Blog posts are very like pages as discussed above, except for a few things:

 - Posts have to be created in the `_posts` folder with specific file name format: `YEAR-MM-DD-title.md`, where YEAR is a four-digit number, MM and DD are both two-digit numbers, such as `2022-01-05-my-first-blog.md`
 - Posts can have tags in the front matter - tags are separated by spaces: